nischalshrestha/tr808-pi/README.md

 ## How do I use it?

-To play the TR-808, you pass a string format to `tr808()` that represents the beat grid, where:
+To play the TR-808, you pass a string format to `tr808()` that represents the beat pattern, where:

 - the left-hand side is the specific instrument (e.g. `BD` for bass drum)
 - followed by a space